 April 2013: Forum member "slovenec" just had an ELS in Italy with Dr. Tarfusser.
 So far a success.
 See his thread updates.

-The above study results sound very promising, although most of the patients surveyed got the surgery done recently and cannot discuss long-term satisfaction rates.
+The earlier listed study results for endoscopic lumbar sympathectomy sound very promising, although most of the patients surveyed got the surgery done recently and cannot discuss long-term satisfaction rates.
 The main negative seem to be that some people get a recurrence in feet sweating after a year or two, typically in just one foot.
-A Around 20-40 percent of patients seem to develop compensatory sweating, although most seem to find it preferable to their prior excessive feet sweating.
+Around 20-40 percent of patients develop some compensatory sweating, although most seem to find it preferable to their prior excessive feet sweating.
 There are some cases of other significant side effects, but most seem temporary, including neuralgia/pain; at least one case of the dreaded retrograde ejaculation problem in one of the studies; and a temporary increase in hand sweating for some patients.
 In some tough cases, a surgeon may need to do a more intensive open sympathectomy during the middle of the operation rather than the safer endoscopic one.